Oppositional Defiant Disorder (ODD) in Children

 Developmental theory.
 This theory suggests that the problems start when children are toddlers.
 Children and teens with ODD may have had trouble learning to become independent from a parent or other main person to whom they were emotionally attached.
 Their behavior may be normal developmental issues that are lasting beyond the toddler years.

 Learning theory.
 This theory suggests that the negative symptoms of ODD are learned attitudes.
 They mirror the effects of negative reinforcement methods used by parents and others in power.
 The use of negative reinforcement increases the child’s ODD behaviors.
-That’s because these behaviors allow the child to get what he or she wants: attention and reaction from parents or others.
+That’s because these behaviors allow the child to get what they want: attention and reaction from parents or others.

 Which children are at risk for ODD?